Edgar Steele: Trial

-Steele's computer had been seized with his arrest.
-Under questioning, Cyndi testified that her husband had sent 14,000 emails to large numbers of Ukrainian women between January and June 2010 as part of his research on a Russian bride scam centered in Florida.
+Steele's computer was seized when he was arrested.
+Under questioning, Cyndi stated that her husband had sent 14,000 emails to a large number of Ukrainian women between January and June 2010 as part of his research on a Russian bride scam which was centered in Florida.
 Each of the women had received at least 10 emails or 100 instant messages.
-The prosecutor argued that this showed that Steele wanted a new partner, and had a motive to kill his current wife.
+The prosecutor argued that this evidence showed that Steele wanted a new partner, and he had a motive to kill his current wife.

-The prosecutor introduced several love letters written by Steele to his supposed Ukrainian girlfriend Tatyana Loginova from his jail cell while he was awaiting trial.
-These letters were signed by Steele and were admitted as evidence in court without any objection from Steele's attorney.
-In one of the letters, Steele expressed a wish to live with Loginova:
+The prosecutor introduced several love letters which Steele had written and sent to his supposed Ukrainian girlfriend Tatyana Loginova from his jail cell while he was awaiting trial.
+These letters were signed by Steele and they were admitted as evidence in court without any objection from Steele's attorney.
+In one of the letters, Steele expressed his wish to live with Loginova:

 You could, perhaps, go to school in Panama, if you like, or summer school in Ukraine, or we could find you something to do – work at something, language instructions [sic]?
 Take care of our babies, make love to me, whatever will make you happy.
 You get to be near friends, family for half of every year.
 I get the same for three months each year.
 We both get to be warm for the winter, which can be like a huge, extended vacation each year.
 Our kids learn both Russian and English as they grow up.
 It sounds great to me.
 What do you think, my love?

-Loginova was later questioned over a video link from the Ukraine.
-The prosecutor argued that Steele desired to be with Loginova in Ukraine, and thus had a motive to kill his wife.
+Loginova was later questioned over a video link from Ukraine.
+The prosecutor argued that Steele desired to be with Loginova in Ukraine, and thus, he had a motive to kill his wife.